avcoder/unit03-lesson03/slides.md

 transition: slide-left
 ---

-# Git
+# Intro to Git
-(10 min) Install git; Create a local repo and commit changes
+(10 min)

-- What are some challenges of managing code without version control?
-   - Ever lost code or overwritten files accidentally?
+- **Have you ever lost work or accidentally overwritten a file (especially in a group project)?**
-- How does VCS help in tracking changes and collaborating?
+   - How did you keep track of changes in your group project?
 - Git is a distributed version control system (VCS)
    - Distributed: everyone can have a local copy of the repository
+   - Differs from centralized VCS like SVN
 - What are benefits of using git?
+   - resolves issues like overwriting files, or losing changes
-   - Manage changes to source code over time, allows branching
+   - manages changes to source code over time, enables collaboration
-   - Prevents losing work, tracks changes, enables collaboration
-   - [Configure](https://www.freecodecamp.org/news/guide-to-git-github-for-beginners-and-experienced-devs#how-to-configure-git) global settings: username and email
+   - manages different version of a project through branching and merging
+- Setting up Git for [first time](https://www.freecodecamp.org/news/learn-git-basics/#heading-how-to-configure-your-identity-in-git)

 <!--
 -->